The Books That Changed How I Think About Myself

 Jen Sincero is funny, direct, and refreshingly no-nonsense about the ways we sabotage ourselves.
 This is not a gentle book — it will call you out.
 But it does it with such warmth that you find yourself laughing and taking notes at the same time.

-What I took from this book: the story I tell myself about who I am is not the truth.
+The thing I kept coming back to: the story I tell myself about who I am is not the truth.
 It's just a story.
 And stories can be rewritten.
+I knew this intellectually.
+This book made me feel it.

 4. Atomic Habits — James Clear